 - Search/Copy/Move/Delete/Execute Files

 Prevention and Mitigation for Phishing Attacks

 Cyren recommends that businesses take the following actions to protect from these and similar threats:

-Patch early, patch often.
-Microsoft issued a patch for the CVE-2017-11882 exploit in 2017.
+- Patch Early and Often: Microsoft issued a patch for the CVE-2017-11882 exploit in 2017.
 Outdated software, operating systems, browsers, and plugins are major vectors for malware infections.

-Train users to not enable “Always Allow” when reading PDFs on Adobe Acrobat.
-By enabling “always allow” in Adobe Acrobat” users risk the automatic download of malicious files.
+- Train Users to Not Enable “Always Allow” on Adobe Acrobat: By enabling “always allow” in Adobe Acrobat” users risk the automatic download of malicious files.